signalchaindev/tempo/README.md

 That folder should have a schema file (`schema.graphql`), `query` directory, and/or a `mutation` directory.

 Files in the `query` or `mutation` folders should have _one_ default export; a function of the same name as the file.
 These are your resolvers and automatically receive `parent, args, context, info` as params, as you would expect any other graphql resolver to have.

+Prefixing files with an underscore will cause them to be skipped by the compiler.